Marijuana Detox: How to Detox from Weed & How Long Will It Take?

 When too much weed is consumed at a given time, people can experience hallucinations, delusions, and even psychosis.
 The effects of weed usually set in after 30 minutes to one hour of ingesting it and can last for a few hours at a time.

-NIDA explains that long-term term negative effects of chronic marijuana use are a concern.
-Particularly when used by teenagers, weed can impair thinking, memory, and important learning functions that form connections in the brain.
-Researchers are still trying to understand if any sustained long-term damage is caused by marijuana misuse, but they have already observed examples of lowered I Q in adults who used weed since they were young.
+NIDA explains that long-term negative effects of chronic marijuana use are a concern.
+Particularly when used by adolescents, weed can impair thinking, memory, and important learning functions that form connections in the brain.
+Researchers are still trying to understand if any sustained long-term damage is caused by marijuana misuse, but they have already observed examples of lowered IQ in adults who used weed since they were young.3

 It is also dangerous for women to use marijuana while pregnant.
-Marijuana use by pregnant women has been linked to low birth weight as well as brain and behavioral problems in the baby.
+Marijuana use by pregnant women has been linked to low birth weight, premature birth, and other negative impacts.5

 While a life-threatening overdose of marijuana has never been reported, it is possible to overdose to the level of experiencing extreme symptoms, such as anxiety and paranoia.
 People occasionally end up in an emergency room when they have a psychotic reaction to marijuana.
 Likewise, extreme dizziness that leads to nausea and vomiting can causes people to seek medical treatment.